Firefly Counseling Services, P.C.

 RYT 200 Yoga Alliance

-Danielle Snyder is a licensed clinical social worker (LCSW); her practice includes working with individuals across the lifespan.
+Danielle Snyder is a licensed clinical social worker (LCSW) and the program coordinator for Firefly Therapeutic Farms where she is building a comprehensive ecotherapy and animal assisted human health program.
+Her practice includes working with individuals across the lifespan.
 She received her Bachelor’s degree with honors in Psychology from St. John Fisher in Rochester, NY.
 While working toward her bachelors, she developed her love of research working with parents of LGBTQ individuals specifically regarding how a religious institution responded to a child's sexual orientation.
 With this research, Danielle helped create support for parents and children as they determine their sexual orientation.
 After receiving her degree, Danielle was offered a Graduate Assistantship at the University of Oklahoma where she obtained her Master’s in Social Work with honors.
 During the Master’s program, she continued her research and collaborated with professors to publish her first case study.
 Danielle later worked as a therapist for a partial hospitalization program in New York in addition to being an adjunct professor St. John Fisher College.
 She most recently was employed as a mobile crisis therapist serving individuals in their homes and within the community.
 In this capacity Danielle worked with children, adolescents, adults and families.

 Danielle utilizes Dialectical Behavior Therapy, Motivational Interviewing and Mental Health Disaster Crisis Training within her practice.
 She has also obtained her post-graduate certificate degree in Animal Assisted Human Health from the University of Denver Graduate School of Social Work and works in partnership with Petra, a therapeutic service dog in training.
 Danielle’s therapeutic style includes partnering with the clients in order to enhance their life and create change in a positive manner.
 She specializes in working with individuals and families affected by trauma, depression, anxiety, crisis situations and difficult life transitions.
 Danielle enjoys working with children and adolescents to help empower and enhance their lives with a strength’s based prescriptive; she is in the process of credentialing for expressive therapies including play therapy practices with children.